Time reversal of Volterra processes driven stochastic differential equation: Introduction

-Even if $u$ is adapted (with respect to the Brownian filtration), the process $(s\mapsto \K^*_tu(s))$ is anticipative.
-However, the stochastic integral process $(t\mapsto \int_0^t u(s)\circ \d B^H(s))$ remains adapted so the anticipativeness is in some sense artificial.
-The motivation of this work is to show that up to time reversal, we can work with adapted process and Itô integrals.In what follows, there is no restriction about the dimension but we need to assume that for any component $B^H$ is an fBm, the Hurst index of which is greater than $1/2.$
+for any $f\in \L^2([0,\, t],\, \R)$ so that even if $u$ is adapted (with respect to the Brownian filtration), the process $(s\mapsto \K^*_tu(s))$ is anticipative.
+However, the stochastic integral process $(t\mapsto \int_0^t u(s)\circ \d B^H(s))$ remains adapted, hence, the anticipative aspect is, in some sense, artificial.
+The motivation of this work is to show, that up to time reversal, we can work with adapted process and Itô integrals.
+The time-reversal properties of fBm were already studied in \cite{MR2346508} in a different context: It was shown there that the time-reversal of the solution of an fBm-driven SDE of the form

+is still a process of the same form.
+With a slight adaptation of our method to fBm-driven SDEs with drift, one should recover the main theorem of \cite{MR2346508}.

-Consider that we want to solve the equation where $\sigma$ is a deterministic function whose properties will be fixed below.
+In what follows, there is no restriction about the dimension but we need to assume that any component of $B^H$ is an fBm of Hurst index greater than $1/2.$ Consider that we want to solve the equation where $\sigma$ is a deterministic function whose properties will be fixed below.
 It turns out that it is essential to investigate the more general equations:

 The strategy is then the following: We will first consider the reciprocal problem: